aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 The main components for the LangChain-based orchestrator are:

 `AmazonKendraRetriever`
-You use a built-in Kendra retriever in LangChain.
-This class provides an abstraction of a retriever component and allows LangChain to interact with Kendra as part of conversation chain.
+You use a built-in Amazon Kendra retriever in LangChain.
+This class provides an abstraction of a retriever component and allows LangChain to interact with Amazon Kendra as part of conversation chain.

-You also have a custom implementation of a Kendra retriever, `KendraIndexRetriever` class in the `orchestration/kendra` folder.
+You also have a custom implementation of a Amazon Kendra retriever, `KendraIndexRetriever` class in the `orchestration/kendra` folder.
 This class is not used in the workshop.
 The implementation for your reference, you can try to use own retriever for any specific requirements.

 `ConversationalBufferWindowMemory`
 This built-in LangChain class implements chat memory.
 There are two types of memory: